 - Student tenant has an issue/complaint regarding a landlord/property manager practices or procedures

-- Student tenant files a complaint through the landlord complaint form on the NHO website
+- Student tenant files a complaint through the landlord complaint form on the NHO listing service

 - Student needs to submit as much documentation as possible including emails, letters, and a lease agreement